Dr James Field, Founder & CEO

 Harry Rickerby, CSO

-Harry is the CSO at LabGenius.
-Harry is responsible for overseeing the development and application of EVA - LabGenius’ AI-driven evolution engine.
-Harry was LabGenius’ first employee, co-inventing it’s foundational library synthesis technology and applying this to numerous directed evolution projects.
-Harry was appointed as a technical advisor to the EPSRC-funded Portabolomics project at Newcastle University.
-Before LabGenius, Harry studied at Imperial College, attaining an MRes in Systems and Synthetic Biology, in which he achieved a distinction.
+Harry was LabGenius’ first employee, co-inventing the company's foundational library synthesis technology and applying this to numerous directed evolution projects.
+Harry also serves as a technical advisor to the EPSRC-funded Portabolomics project at Newcastle University.

 Dr Pedro Tizei, Automation Scientist

-Pedro is an Automation Scientist at LabGenius, working on development and optimisation of EVA - the company's evolution engine.
-During his PhD studies, in Structural and Molecular Biology at UCL, Pedro developed a novel strategy for the directed evolution of flexible loops in proteins.
+During his PhD studies, in Structural and Molecular Biology at UCL, Pedro developed a strategy for the directed evolution of flexible loops in proteins.
 This novel technology was used to accelerate the exploration of functional sequence space in β-lactamases.
 Prior to his PhD, Pedro obtained an MSc in Genetics and Molecular Biology at UNICAMP and a BSc in Biological Sciences from USP, both in Brazil.

 Dr Annelie Oswald, Platform Scientist